gaowudao/CRITERIA3D/README.md

-# CRITERIA3D distribution
+# CRITERIA3D
-CRITERIA3D distribution provides a set of libraries and executables for agro-meteorological and climate analysis.
+CRITERIA3D distribution provides a set of model libraries and executables for agro-meteorological analysis.
 It includes a numerical solution for three-dimensional water and heat flow in the soil, meteorological data interpolation, daily weather generator, radiation budget, snow accumulation and melt, plant development and plant water uptake.

 ## soilFluxes3D library